-Successful broiler farming is only achievable when you follow some rules.
+I know that you want to succeed in your broiler farming business.
+However, successful broiler farming in Nigeria is only achievable when you follow some unavoidable rules.
 There are rules for every business, and broiler farming is not an exception.
 In this article, I will not waste your time before sharing some rules that successful broiler farmers always obey.
+Did you read that right?
+I mean, if you must succeed as a broiler farmer, you must obey these rules.
 Let’s begin with the one you probably know already.

 Don’t Starve Your Broilers